 - 1/2 cup extra virgin organic coconut oil (such as Barlean’s, at room temperature)

 - 1 cup raw walnuts or pistachio “crumbs” (see notes below)

 - Preheat oven to 350 degrees and line 2 baking sheets with parchment paper.

 - In a large mixing bowl, mix together the spelt flour, espresso, baking soda, baking powder, salt, cacao powder and date sugar.
 Set mixture aside.

-- In a food processor, add the eggs, pumpkin puree, dates, vanilla, coconut oil and maple syrup.
+- In a high-speed blender, like our favorite one from Ninja, add the eggs, pumpkin puree, dates, vanilla, coconut oil and maple syrup.
 Process for a good 4 or 5 minutes, until mixture is smooth and all ingredients are well blended.
 Add the dry ingredients into the food processor and process again until ingredients are well blended.

 - Transfer the mixture to the freezer for 30 minutes.